It is used to treat or prevent vitamin deficiency due to poor diet, certain illnesses, or during pregnancy.

 There appears to be no risk when taking this drug during pregnancy.

-Before taking this medication, tell your doctor or pharmacist of all prescription and nonprescription/herbal drugs you may use, especially: other vitamin/nutritional supplements.
+Before using this medication, tell your doctor or pharmacist of all prescription and nonprescription/herbal drugs you may use, especially: chloramphenicol, methyldopa, other vitamin/nutritional supplements.